Video Server & Video Recording (WSC)#

 handler completed

-You can then enable the Video Recorder on a user, COS, or global level: please refer to section Configure Carbonio VideoServer Recording for directions.
+You can enable the Video Recorder at user, COS, or global level: please refer to section Configure Carbonio VideoServer Recording for directions.

 A recorded session is temporary stored in directory /var/lib/videoserver/ on the Node featuring the Carbonio VideoServer Role: make sure that this directory has sufficient free space, otherwise recorded videos can not be stored.
 As soon as the recording session terminates, the file will be processed and moved to the Node featuring the Mailstore & Provisioning.